Frequently Asked Questions and Answers

 The "Reached the end of the document before..." message is sometimes displayed when there is a mismatched quotation mark somewhere in the document.
 The mismatched quotation mark may make HTML Validator think that your HTML tags are in a quoted string, so it ignores them.
 This can cause HTML Validator to generate erroneous messages.
 To find where the problem is likely to be, look at the first line that causes the "Reached the end of the line before a closing quote..." or "This line contains part of a quoted string that spans more than one line..." message to appear.
 Look at this line to make sure that you have not misused any quotation mark characters by forgetting to include one or by using an extra quotation character.

 Important: If you don't receive any "Reached the end of the line before a closing quote..." or "This line contains part of a quoted string that spans more than one line..." messages, then you may have the Allow multi-line quotes option checked.
 You may want to go to the Validator Engine Options and uncheck this option so that "Reached the end of the line before a closing quote..." and "This line contains part of a quoted string that spans more than one line..." messages can be generated, thus making it easier to find certain problems caused by improper quotations.
-AI Internet Solutions recommends that you keep this option unchecked.
+We recommend that you keep this option unchecked.

-Why is my <A> tag out of range?
+Why is my "a" tag out of range?

-It is likely that a previous <A> tag has not been closed. <A> tags cannot be nested, even if it is just a <A NAME="name"> tag.
-You must close all <A> tags with a </A>.
+It is likely that a previous "a" start tag was not ended. "a" elements cannot be nested, even if it is just a <a name="(name)"> tag.
+All <a> start tags must end with </a>.

 How do I print or email a validation report?